ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The Authorization Information Format (AIF) {{RFC9237}} used to express authorization information.

-* The terms and concept related to the message formats and processing specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.
+* The terms and concept related to the message formats and processing specified in {{RFC9594}}, for provisioning and renewing keying material in group communication scenarios.
 These include the abbreviations REQx and OPTx denoting the numbered mandatory-to-address and optional-to-address requirements, respectively.

 * The terms and concepts described in CDDL {{RFC8610}}, CBOR {{RFC8949}}, and COSE {{RFC9052}}{{RFC9053}}{{RFC9338}}.